 With ‘only’ 8 Airbus A380s in Etihad’s fleet, they are a relatively rare beast compared to the likes of Emirates who operate a staggering 80 or more, or Singapore Airlines with 19.

-Etihad fly two of their A380s every day to Sydney and Melbourne.
-The fact Australia has two routes operated by their world-class take on the A380 gives us an amazing opportunity for our points redemptions – let’s hope they stick around to both Sydney and Melbourne for the foreseeable future.
+Etihad fly two of their A380s every day to Sydney and Melbourne (changes to double-daily frequency to Sydney from 29 October 2017).
+The fact Australia has two routes operated by their world-class take on the A380 gives us an amazing opportunity for our points redemptions.

 Etihad put a substantial amount of thought, time and money considering how to make their Airbus A380 experience the best they could imagine – with 70 Business Studio seats on the upper deck.